 Keep The Rooms Clean

 Keep both the bride's and the groom's room clean and have the room made by the hotel staff before the photo start time.
 This helps eliminate the possibility of having any obtrusive objects in the background or taking time away from my artistry to tidy up.
 Also, a freshly made bed allows me to use it for fun poses like the ones you see here.

 The bride should have all the details (dress, rings, shoes, etc.) in one spot.
 Having all of these items together allows me to easily photograph all of your important details in one place instead of having to gather the items from separate locations.

-Use a Decorative or Custom Hanger
+Use a Nice Hanger

 Have a nice hanger for the wedding dress so that your dress won't have to be displayed on a less-than-beautiful, default plastic hanger.
 Many nice hotels have wooden hangers for me to use, but some don't.
 It's always better to be prepared.

 Keep the Number of People Low